 Because the University of Michigan is partially state-funded, Michigan residents pay a lower rate.
 Tuition and Fees are subject to change without notice by the Regents of the University.

-The application for the Master of Science in Population and Health Sciences will open on September 9, 2020.
+The application for the Master of Science in Population and Health Sciences Fall 2021 cohort is now open.

 In addition to this MS degree, the University of Michigan School of Public Health also offers an online Master of Public Health (MPH) in Population and Health Sciences.
 Like the MS, this degree provides students with a foundational public health education that will allow them to address complex challenges and pursue innovative, lasting solutions to improve the health of communities.
 While much of the curriculum across the two degrees is similar, the MPH program has a stronger focus on public health systems, public health policy, and health education.

 As part of the MPH program, students will complete an applied practice experience in which they’ll work with a community partner organization to create materials that will be used to support the day-to-day public health work being done by that organization.
 Graduates with an MPH in Population and Health Sciences may go on to careers at hospitals, community non-profits, and state and local public health departments, as well as in the field of public policy.

 Applicants come from a variety of backgrounds, but individuals with professional experience in a health-related field or industry and strong quantitative skills are encouraged to apply.Learn more about Admissions